 For example, say that I know nothing about coal mining (which is true, by the way).

 If I wanted to get a quick lay of the land, I could ship a low-fidelity, bare-bones mobile app for coal miners to voice record their status every hour.
 Right out of the gate, it’s likely that my users would complain about missing functionality and would request new features.

 From there, I could then pull in the pain points and the field observations, and decide where I really want to focus my efforts in serving coal miners.

 However, if you do use a cheap prototype, remember that your prototype is meant as a learning tool.

-It should never be a first version of the product that you eventually want to ship, because your prototype came from a place with no customer research foundation.
+It should never be the first version of the product that you eventually want to ship because your prototype came from a place with no customer research foundation.